 Additional link: Organisation of Economic Activities

-Non-economic activity is an activity performed with the purpose of rendering services to others without any consideration to financial gain.
-Those activities which are initiated for personal content or to meet human sentiments are non-economic activities.
+A non-economic activity is an activity performed with the purpose of rendering services to others without any considerations of financial gains.
+Activities that are initiated for personal content or for meeting human sentiments are non-economic activities.

 Some common examples of non-economic activities are the following:

-- Free -Time Activities – Its only aims at acquiring pleasure in idle time.
-For instance, painting and singing, etc.
+- Free time activities: – They aim for at acquiring pleasure during idle times.
+For example: painting, and singing, etc.

-- Family-Commitment Activities – This activity is dedicated and inspired by family.
-For example, a teacher offering education to her/his own child at home and a doctor consulting his family, etc.
+- Family commitment activities: – These activities are dedicated and inspired by the institution of family.
+For example, a teacher offering education to own child at home, a doctor consulting a patient in his family, etc.

-- Cultural and Religious Activities – The activity includes happiness and mental satisfaction.
-Example, e.g. worshiping God and visiting the temple, etc.
+- Cultural and religious activities: – These activities includes the ideas of happiness and mental satisfaction.
+For example, e.g. worshiping God, visiting the temple, etc.

-- Social Welfare Activities – It is based on a passionate feeling of helping or sympathising towards others.
-Such as a donation to underprivileged, participation on relief camp to help people affected by war, natural calamities, etc.
+- Social welfare activities: – They are based on the passion for helping or sympathising towards others in the society.
+They include donations to the underprivileged, participation in relief camps to help the people affected by war, natural calamities, etc.

 Explore link: Important Questions for Class 11 Economics